armele/mctradepost-retro/README.md

 * The Station Master currently has no purpose - work in progress.

 ### Research
 This mod introduces the "Economics" line of research.

-#### Tier 1
-Capitalism - Unlocks the Marketplace building.
-Staycations - Unlocks the Resort
-Environmentalism - Unlocks the Recycling Center

-#### Tier 2
-Arcane Disassembly - Gives the recycling center a chance to strip enchantments from recycled items.

-#### Tier 3
-Meticultous Disassembly - Allows the recycling center to reliably strip enchantments from recycled items.
+Explore it to unlock Trade Post custom buildings and their capabilities.

 ### Custom Items
 * Building huts associated with the buildings described above.